George Robert Carruthers: Outreach work

 From 1983 onward he was the chairman of the editing and review committee and editor, Journal of the National Technical Association.
 This journal included biographical sketches and career profiles of prominent African American scientists and engineers, and was distributed to high schools and to colleges.

 After retiring from NRL, Carruthers taught a two-semester course in earth and space science at Howard University sponsored by a NASA Aerospace Workforce Development Grant.

 Death and legacy

 Carruthers died of congestive heart failure on December 26, 2020, in Washington D.C.

 In 2022 NASA renamed the Global Lyman-alpha Imager of the Dynamic Exosphere mission, also known as GLIDE, to honor Carruthers.
 The mission was renamed to be the Carruthers Geocorona Observatory.
-This mission, was launched in 2025, will observe the Earth's atmosphere in ultraviolet light.
+This mission was launched in 2025 and observes the Earth's atmosphere in ultraviolet light.
 The renaming ceremony took place on December 2, 2022, at Carruthers's alma mater the University of Illinois at Urbana-Champaign.